adityaiiitv/Trump/README.md

 This is a simple maze based game.
 You have to get President Trump out of a maze.
 Created using Unity, Vuforia, C#

+Future extension: To create a maze with enemy NPCs

 ![](https://github.com/adityaiiitv/Trump/blob/master/Pictures/1.PNG)

 Start the application, nothing appears but the joystick

 ![The President is here](https://github.com/adityaiiitv/Trump/blob/master/Pictures/2.PNG)